 Datatables are a complex beast.
-If you ever built data-heavy business applications, you will probably know it's not easy to make them readable and clear.
-A datatable component needs to be flexible enough to adapt to your dataset and use cases.
+If you ever built data-heavy business applications, you probably know you'll eventually need a lot of features to build interactive, custom views.
+Deciding for a grid component is quite a commitment: It needs to be flexible enough to adapt to your dataset and use cases.

-I've collected some of my favourite datatable components for Vue.js in this article!
+I have collected some of our favourite datatable components for Vue.js in this article.

-I'll keep the list updated if I find a shiny new one!
-If you think I should include one in particular, just email me (email@example.com).
+I'll keep the list updated if I find a shiny new one.
+If you think I should include one in particular, share it with us on Twitter @MadeWithVueJS!

 ag-Grid is a really sophisticated datatable solution. "ag" stands for agnostic, meaning it's available for a lot of different JS frameworks.